ShuraZeryck/data-engineering-zoomcamp-final-zeryck/README.md

 3. I then navigated to my Dataproc cluster in the console, went to “Web Interfaces,” clicked on Jupyter, and created a python3 notebook in the GCS folder.

-As commented in the notebook, I used Spark UDFs to make a few columns more readeable, and used Spark SQL to left-join the table of songs by week with the table of song features.
+In the notebook, I used Spark UDFs to transform the key and mode columns of the song feature dataframe to be more readable.
+I then used Spark SQL to filter the table of top 100 songs per week into just the number 1 song per week, and then left-joined this table with the table of song features.

 ### Dashboard